Montage Help Contents Montage Help

 Synch TOC | Unframe | Bottom

 To use Montage, you must download and install it.
 Depending on what is already on your computer, you may be able to save time by using one or more of the smaller downloads.
 Also you have a choice of installation method based on your personal preference and level of experience.
 The easiest and officially recommended approach is a standard setup, which assumes the least experience and handles the whole job most reliably.
 If you are a moderately experienced Windows user, you may prefer to try the alternative quick installation procedure, which reduces the download size and gives you more control.
-In either case, the following brief sections cover the preliminaries, and the installation is simple.
+In either case, the following sections cover the preliminaries, and the installation is simple.

 System requirements